Constitutional and Administrative Law and EU Law > Devolution in the UK Constitution

 Analysis: The question is whether employment law (or the particular aspect being regulated) is reserved or devolved.
 If reserved, the Scottish Parliament cannot legislate (ultra vires).
 If devolved, it can.
 This is a competence question — courts will examine the reserved matters list and determine whether the legislation falls within it.
 If it exceeds competence, the legislation is void.

-This is a classic SQE1 trap: candidates correctly identify that devolution is involved but fail to distinguish reserved from devolved matters or assume the Sewel Convention prevents Westminster from legislating on devolved matters.
+This is a common SQE1 pitfall: candidates correctly identify that devolution is involved but fail to distinguish reserved from devolved matters or assume the Sewel Convention prevents Westminster from legislating on devolved matters.
 The Sewel Convention does not prevent Westminster; it is merely a political courtesy.

 Common Mistakes Students Make